Google Pixel 6 and Pixel 6 Pro launch event date confirmed, will the Pixel Watch 6 be there too?

 Google has finally announced the Google Pixel 6 launch date after what feels like an eternity of internet leaks and non-stop speculation.
 Scheduled for October 19, the long-awaited event will finally show off Google’s latest flagship, amongst some other likely bits of new hardware at the glitzy showcase.

-With less than two weeks to go until Google’s headline event, users are gleefully awaiting the arrival of the latest Pixel-line of smartphones, which will hopefully include the arrival of the ultra-premium Pixel 6 Pro.
+With less than two weeks to go until Google’s headline event, users are gleefully awaiting the arrival of the latest Pixel-line of smartphones, which will also include the arrival of the ultra-premium Pixel 6 Pro for users who need unchecked levels of horsepower from their handset.

 - Best phones 2021